anyflow/my-cluster/README.md

 ### Using Only Two Namespaces: `cluster` and `istio-system`
 Other namespaces are not used for convenience. `istio-system` is specifically chosen because using `istio` and its eco family in other namespaces often requires extensive trial and error.

-### Using `Kubernetes Gateway API` Instead of `ingress`
+### Using `Kubernetes Gateway API` Instead of `Ingress`
-The `Kubernetes Gateway API` is a new Kubernetes API that replaces `ingress`, used by default to expose Kubernetes Services externally.
-This project includes configurations for `ingress`, but most of these are commented out and generally turned off.
+The `Kubernetes Gateway API` is a new Kubernetes API that replaces `ingress`.
+It is used by default to expose Kubernetes Services externally.
+This project includes some configurations for `ingress` as well, but they are commented out and turned off.
+[Replace Ingress with Kubernetes Gateway API](https://www.anyflow.net/sw-engineer/replace-ingress-into-gatewayapi) (Korean) provides a detailed explanation on this topic.

 ### Three Worker Nodes
 Considering it operates locally, using three worker nodes is unnecessary.
 However, they are set to three for testing sharding and replication in systems like `Elasticsearch` and `MongoDB`.
 If deemed unnecessary, you can configure it to just one node in the `kind-config.yaml` file.